 6. Yosemite National Park

 Yosemite National Park is one of the most beautiful and iconic parks in the U.S. Located in northern California’s Sierra Nevada Mountains, Yosemite is known for its’ giant sequoia trees and the famed granite cliffs of El Capitan and Half Dome.
+It is one of the best national parks for kids and the most well known of the California National Parks.

 If you’re visiting with younger kids or need some downtime, swim or wade around in the gentle Merced River.
 Another option is to visit the Happy Isles Nature Center to learn how to become a junior ranger or explore their unique poop exhibit.
 With so much to explore, it’s not a surprise Yosemite is considered by many to be one of the best national park vacations.